eLearning Helps Classes Stay on Track During Hurricane Season

 Even before Irma hit the Florida coast, Gov. Rick Scott had ordered all public schools, colleges and universities across the state to close through to Monday.
 As Gov. Scott stated, “I am directing the closure of all public schools, state colleges, state universities and state offices for their normal activities effective Friday through Monday, to ensure we have every space available for sheltering and staging.
 Floridians are facing a life-threatening storm in Hurricane Irma, and every family must prepare to evacuate.”
 By then, however, many schools had already cancelled classes voluntarily and for an even longer period of time.
 Gov. Scott ordered all schools to close so that their buildings could be used as potential shelters, but the safety of students and faculty was also at the forefront for many school administrators.

 The decision to shut down schools even prior to Irma’s arrival likely reflects the fact that the Florida crisis is unfolding as residents of Houston and the surrounding region attempt to get back to classes.
 In other words, Florida’s school administrators have also been watching to see how Houston’s schools, college and universities were impacted and managed to stay connected throughout their crisis.
-Just as some schools located in northern regions of the nation have started to replace snow days with virtual school days, in the South, a growing number of public schools, colleges and universities are relying on eLearning to keep classes on schedule even during weather crises.
+Just as some schools located in northern regions of the nation have started to replace snow days with virtual school days, in the South, public schools, colleges and universities are increasingly relying on eLearning to keep classes on schedule, even during weather crises.
 This year, as the region is devastated by a series of hurricanes, eLearning is already proving critical.

 Houston Area Colleges Responded to Hurricane Harvey with Online Courses